tynopet/homework/homework-79/wb_p24.md

     b.
         - Can you remind me to call my brother later?
 It's his birthday.
-        - Did you remember about that couple who won millions of pounds on the Euro lottery?
+        - Did you hear about that couple who won millions of pounds on the Euro lottery?
         - I don't get paid enough.
 I need to get a new job.
         - We're having a meeting tomorrow morning.
 Don't forget!
         - I really enjoy my work.
 I find it interesting, and the people I work with are good fun.